This page details the general hotkey operators and menu operators in sculpt mode.

 Some very common hotkey operators to control the visibility based on face sets.
 These are not part of any menu and have to be used via the shortcuts.
 More visibility operators can be found in the Face Sets Menu and the Pie Menu shortcut W. (Since visibility is often toggled via face sets.)

-- Toggle Visibility H
+- Toggle Visibility Shift-H

 Hide all face sets except the active one (under the cursor).
 If face sets are already hidden, then this operator will show everything.

-- Hide Active Face Set Shift-H
+- Hide Active Face Set H

 - Show All W, Alt-H

-Reveal all hidden faces.
+Reveal all hidden geometry.